This FAQ looks at Single Sign-On support with Deputy.

 Location (first location created)

 Re.
 User Modification: The user's profile is updated each time they login via SSO.
 The following attributes will be updated:

 We do not update Location because an employee may be assigned to multiple locations.

 Re.
 User Deletion: at this stage we don't have the ability to sync users between Deputy and the SSO provider, therefore require manual removal of users from Deputy.
 Removing access to Deputy needs to be managed in Deputy.

 Employees need to exist within your identity provider to use JIT.
 If you are removing employees from the business, they will need to be removed from Deputy as well as the identity provider.

 How do I troubleshoot any login issues?

 Here are a few things to check out if you can not login via SSO

-- If just-in-time provisioning is Disabled, check if the user is Active in Deputy.
-User may be Discarded or Deleted
+If just-in-time provisioning is Disabled, check if the user is Active in Deputy.
+User may be Archived or Deleted